IT4043E-IT5384-2023/Team23_Problem3/README.md

 <!-- ABOUT THE REPOSITORY -->
 ## About The Repository

-This repository is used to build data crawlers and ETL processes for all the data collected.
+This repository is used to build data crawlers for Twitter post by topic.

 <!--